-Yi is thought to be as talented as Cho HunHyun (known to be the most talented player of at least his generation).
-Yi is as intuitive.
+Lee is thought to be as talented as Cho HunHyun (thought to be the most talented player of his generation).
+Lee is as intuitive.
 He is as quick and deep in reading.
 He is as lethal in battles.
 He is as masterful at creating and handling chaotic warfare.

 However, the most interesting aspect of his game lies in his risk loving tendency.
 Most top ranking Go players would not jump into a showdown battle of uncertainty unless absolutely necessary.
 In that sense, they are risk averse.

-For instance, Yi Chang Ho is the very definition of risk aversion.
+For instance, Lee Changho is the very definition of risk aversion.
 He is a master of defense.
 He is a master of transforming a chaos into a simple, orderly universe.

 Yoo ChangHyuk has been considered as a most offensive minded player.
 However, his attacks are brought about only when he has a positional superiority (thickness).
 At the same time, his attacks are not designed to create decisive battles.
 He sticks to an old saying: "chase enemies leaving an escape route."
 Desperate enemies without an escape route present do or die struggles, and Yoo does not want the situation.
 In other words, Yoo's battles, by design, are a way to accumulate advantages, rarely a way to deliver a knock out blow.
 He is risk averse contrary to a popular belief.

-However, a critical difference between the two is that while Cho is more orthodox and conventional in his view of the mid-game such that battles are a consequence of positional struggles, Yi emphasizes battles such that positional struggles are simply a prelude of a decisive battle and can even be forsaken.
-It can often be observed that Yi engages in battles shortly after the opening without ensuring positional superiority nor out of necessity to make up for an inferior position.
-More often than one may suspect, positions are determined by the battles in Yi's games.
-At the same time, unlike Yoo (or Cho to some extent), Yi's vicious attacks are designed to be decisive instead of to be a way to maintain or shift positional superiority without engaging in do or die showdowns.
+However, a critical difference between the two is that while Cho is more orthodox and conventional in his view of the mid-game such that battles are a consequence of positional struggles, Lee emphasizes battles such that positional struggles are simply a prelude of a decisive battle and can even be forsaken.
+It can often be observed that Lee engages in battles shortly after the opening without ensuring positional superiority nor out of necessity to make up for an inferior position.
+More often than one may suspect, positions are determined by the battles in Lee's games.
+At the same time, unlike Yoo (or Cho to some extent), Lee's vicious attacks are designed to be decisive instead of to be a way to maintain or shift positional superiority without engaging in do or die showdowns.

-In other words, Yi is a risk lover.
+In other words, Lee is a risk lover.
 And that means exciting games for fans.

 Secondly, he appears to turn overly pessimistic when things do not go as he planned.
 Combined with the deficiency discussed above, this once led him to resign in 106 moves, and he was thought to be still ahead in the game even by his opponent.
 In other words, he can be emotional and displays the lack of objectivity from time to time.
 This tendency may prove to be another obstacle for him to win consistently.

 Lastly, he is not as studious and relies too heavily upon his talent.
 This will hinder his growth as a Go player and may not help him to accommodate changes necessary to stay afloat in the long run.
-Yi ChangHo has been able to survive on the top over a decade mainly because his constant study of Go has deepened and broadened his game.
-Can Yi enjoy such longevity relying on talent alone?
-Considering that Cho HunHyun, a natural, had to redefine himself (and still is outclassed by Yi ChangHo) in order to survive the onslaught of the 90's in the Korean Go scene, Lee Sedol will have to further his game and possibly reinvent himself in the future.
+Lee !Changho has been able to survive on the top over a decade mainly because his constant study of Go has deepened and broadened his game.
+Can Lee enjoy such longevity relying on talent alone?
+Considering that Cho HunHyun, a natural, had to redefine himself (and still is outclassed by Lee !Changho) in order to survive the onslaught of the 90's in the Korean Go scene, Lee Sedol will have to further his game and possibly reinvent himself in the future.

-- The semi-final match of the 16th Fujitsu Cup between Yi and Yoda Norimoto.
+- The semi-final match of the 16th Fujitsu Cup between Lee and Yoda Norimoto.
 It is by no means a well played game by either player.
-Nevertheless, it is luminary of Yi's style and tendencies, good and bad.
-Shortly after the opening and some rudimentary development of sides, Yi starts complicating a situation.
+Nevertheless, it is luminary of Lee's style and tendencies, good and bad.
+Shortly after the opening and some rudimentary development of sides, Lee starts complicating a situation.
 Yoda makes a mistake (or lets a big battle occur while taking material advantages).
-Yi splits Yoda's group and goes for the neck.
-Then, facing Yoda's skillful dodges, Yi turns pessimistic and settles for the lesser group of Yoda's (Yi could have ended the game by capturing the bigger group but somehow missed not so difficult capturing moves), which puts Yi into a deep trouble materially.
-Then, Yi engages in a rather complicated "shaking," and Yoda under time pressure makes a mistake.
-The game ends in favor of Yi by a half house (point).
+Lee splits Yoda's group and goes for the neck.
+Then, facing Yoda's skillful dodges, Lee turns pessimistic and settles for the lesser group of Yoda's (Lee could have ended the game by capturing the bigger group but somehow missed not so difficult capturing moves), which puts Lee into a deep trouble materially.
+Then, Lee engages in a rather complicated "shaking," and Yoda under time pressure makes a mistake.
+The game ends in favor of Lee by a half house (point).

-- Yi is known as one of the most creative players.
-See the highlights of his "weird" blitz game against Hong Chang-sik, which was also shown in the AGA newsletter with the title "Don't Try This at Home!".
+- Lee is known as one of the most creative players.
+See the highlights of his "weird" blitz game against Hong Chang-sik.
 See Lee Sedol - Hong Chang Sik - ladder game.